Acquisition expense ratio – general insurance

 Operating functions

-The Suncorp Group comprises three core businesses - Insurance Australia, Suncorp Bank and Suncorp New Zealand.
+The Suncorp Group comprises four businesses— Consumer Insurance, Commercial & Personal Injury Insurance, Suncorp New Zealand and Suncorp Bank.
 The operating functions are responsible for product design, manufacturing, claims management, and distribution.
-The core business have end-to-end responsibility for the statutory entities within the Suncorp Group.
+The core businesses have end-to-end responsibility for the statutory entities within the Suncorp Group

 Past due loans